Cricket-BBL content slashed as Australia signs $1 bln deal with Seven, Foxtel

 Seven and Foxtel paid A$1.18 billion in 2018 for the current six-year deal, wresting the rights from the Nine Network which held them for more than 40 years.

-However, Seven and CA had been at loggerheads over content since 2020, with the broadcaster threatening to pull out of the ongoing contract and filing proceedings at the Federal Court of Australia in June.
+However, Seven and CA had been at loggerheads since 2020, with the broadcaster threatening to pull out of the ongoing contract and filing court proceedings in June.

 Seven said on Tuesday it would pay A$65 million a year in the new deal, a 13% reduction on the current one, and would save more than A$50 million in cash over the term from reduced fees and production costs.